yashap/parker/FEATURE_LIST.md

       - Probably an ability to get availability windows as well?
     - Proper implementation of business logic around bookings (e.g. based on availability, time rules, etc.)
     - Tests
-- Better create parking spot FE
-  - With time rules and overrides, and properly viewing your parking spot(s)
 - Real implementation of place/location picking (landlord and BE)
   - Probably a new service, that wraps Google Places API?
 - General landlord improvements